OlGe404/ansible-collections/README.md

 molecule test
 ```

-This creates the default layout for a new role (following ansible best practices) and ensures that the molecule test setup works.
+This creates the default layout for a new role (following ansible best practices) and ensures that the `molecule test` setup works.

 ## Scope
-Each role should serve one purpose like "install a package on a machine that is running a debian-like distro".
+Each role should serve one purpose like "install a package on a machine with a debian-like distro".
 The goal is to keep each role simple and testable to ensure it does what you would expect from it by reading its `README` file.

 Good examples are roles like `apt`, `dnf` or `apk`.
 They are used for basic tasks and you might think "do I even need a role for that?" and the